webmastersmith/WGU_Cloud_Computing/D336_Business_of_IT/Business_of_IT.md

 - **utility**
   - The **functionality** offered by a **product or service** to meet a particular need.
 Utility can be summarized as ‘what the service does’ and can be used to determine whether a service is ‘fit for purpose’.
 To have utility, a service must either support the performance of the consumer or remove constraints from the consumer.
 Many services do both.
 - **warranty**
   - Assurance that a product or service will **meet agreed requirements**.
 Warranty can be summarized as ‘how the service performs’ and can be used to determine whether a service is ‘fit for use’.
 Warranty often relates to service levels aligned with the needs of service consumers.
-This may be based on a formal agreement, or it may be a marketing message or brand image.
-Warranty typically addresses such areas as the availability of the service, its capacity, levels of security, and continuity.
-A service may be said to provide acceptable assurance, or ‘warranty’, if all defined and agreed conditions are met.
+This may be based on a formal agreement, or it may be a marketing message or brand image. **Warranty typically addresses** such areas as the **availability** of the service, its **capacity**, levels of **security**, and **continuity**.
+A service may be said to provide acceptable assurance, or ‘warranty’, if all **defined and agreed conditions are met**.

 ## 1.2 Key Concepts of creating value (2 questions on ITIL 4 exam)